Asset Data Management

 Optimal are proud to work to a set or best-in-class standards for data management and planned maintenance, such as:

-BIM practices provide enhanced efficiency and effectiveness of asset management by bringing about improvements in the sharing of asset data information throughout design, construction, and operational phase of assets.
+- BIM – Building Information Model practices provide enhanced efficiency and effectiveness of asset management by bringing about improvements in the sharing of asset data information throughout design, construction, and operational phase of assets.
 Legislative measure has made BIM a requirement in several countries including the UK.

-Applies to the Petroleum, Petrochemical and Natural Gas industries for the gathering, exchange,and improvement of reliability processes and maintenance data for equipment operating in these sectors as standardised by International Organisation for Standardization.
+- ISO 14224 – Applies to the Petroleum, Petrochemical and Natural Gas industries for the gathering, exchange, and improvement of reliability processes and maintenance data for equipment operating in these sectors as standardised by International Organisation for Standardisation.
 We are committed to adhering to this standard to improve maintenance approaches.